 INTERVIEW The multi-faceted Farhan Akhtar, who performed recently at Nokia India Fest 2013, talks about his childhood love for music

-Do you think growing up as Javed Akhtar’s son gave you an edge in music and poetry?
+Do you think growing up as Javed Akhtar’s son gives you an edge in music and poetry?

-It did give me a leaning towards it, if not for genetic reasons then for environmental reasons.
-Since I was 6-7 years old, I’ve been playing some instrument.
-When I was growing up, I was around writing songs, narrating poetry and reciting lyrics.
-He was after all, a writer and a poet so were his father, uncle and grandparents, so I’m assuming there exists some genetic connections.
+Even when I was growing up, I was surrounded by him writing songs, narrating poetry and reciting lyrics.
+He was after all, a writer and a poet; so were his dad, uncle and grandparents.
+So I’m assuming there exists some genetic connections.

 Considering you never had any formal training in music how was the transition to playback singing?

-I did undergo training for four years, when I was around eight.
-But that was long back and obviously there was a big gap when I started singing professionally at some level like in the movie Rock On! .
-But music was something I believed I could contribute to.
+I did have training for four years, when I was around eight.
+But that was long back and obviously there was a big gap since then and when I started singing professionally at some level like in the movie Rock On! .
+Music was something I believed I could contribute to in some way as a singer.
 I don’t have great adaptability but in my genre of music, I could definitely do more.

-And to get an opportunity to songs in a movie such as Rock On! , collaborating with Shankar Ehsaan Loy and my dad for lyrics, inside a studio, motivated me to go and do it.
+And to be given an opportunity to go and sing songs, especially in a movie like Rock On! , collaborating with Shankar Ehsaan Loy and my dad for lyrics, inside a studio, that gave me the motivation to go and do it.

 I think that it is one of the most enjoyable things for a musician.
-Whether to play in front of a crowd as big as the one that turned for the fest in Goa or a roomful of people, the kind of energy sharing that goes on is what creates the magic.
+Whether to play in front of a crowd as big as the one that turned for the Fest or a roomful of people, the kind of energy sharing that goes on is what creates the magic.
 The interaction between you and the audience is what makes it so special.

 Bhaag Milkha Bhaag has already created a buzz.
 Excited about its impending release?

 Honestly speaking, it has been one of the best experiences.
 As an actor, I have felt it to be an extremely rewarding professional experience.
 Now let’s see how the audience takes it.